ah-cog/budgeted-machine-learning/README.md

 the Netica C API, since the BLBN-EF depends on the BLBN API, which in turn depends on the Netica C API.

-# HOW TO COMPILE BLBN-EF PROGRAMS
+# How to Compile BLBN-EF Programs

 The BLBN-EF must be compiled on the Linux operating system.
 The BLBN-EF was designed to be compatible with the Holland Computing Center's (HCC) Prairiefire